Manufacturing the world's best eco products since 2006

 In-vessel composting is an ideal process for used Vegware products.
 This method mixes green waste with food scraps and compostable packaging in a fully enclosed vessel.
 Heat is generated naturally, allowing the material to break down to produce compost free of any harmful bacteria.
 This compost can then be used as a high quality soil conditioner.

 Anaerobic digestion (AD)

 Anaerobic digestion converts organic waste into renewable biogas and digestate, a natural fertiliser, in a managed process that is oxygen-free.
-Some forms of AD can process Vegware, such as the wet-AD, where compostable packaging enters a de-packager that applies high pressure and added waste water.
-Packaging is separated out from the organic waste and sent for a cold wash and final screening to remove organic residue.
-It is then sent to an IVC to turn to compost.
+Some forms of AD can process Vegware, such as dry AD, which includes an aerobic phase.

 Vegware's composting solutions

 Waste activism is at the heart of Vegware's award-winning environmental services.

 Since 2012, our Environmental team have been forging links with the waste sector, identifying new routes to commercial composting and running large-scale trials at industrial composting facilities.
 We can advise on your composting options, from trade waste collections to on-site composting.
 No site is too big or too small for us to explore the possibilities.
 And we encourage customers who compost to offer bring-back schemes so you can capture used Vegware takeaways for composting.
 Learn more so you can Compost Your Vegware!